fruit trees

 D'Anjou

-Fruit: Medium caliber, green in color.
+Fruit: Medium size, green color.

 Harvest time: End of January.